How to get a lost or stuck contact lens out of your eye

 What to do if you can't remove a stuck contact lens

-If the lens remains after following the above steps, we advise you to seek medical advice from a doctor or an eye specialist.
-This should be done as soon as possible to prevent any further problems from occurring.
+If the lens remains stuck after following the previously mentioned steps, we advise you to immediately seek medical advice from a doctor or an eye specialist.

 live chat